mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1.md

 Key takeaways:

-* Streaming pipelines are magnitude more complex to test than batch pipelines.
+* Streaming pipelines are magnitudes more complex to test than batch pipelines.
-* To aggregate unbounded stream the data must be partitioned by event-time.
+* To aggregate unbounded streams the data must be partitioned by event-time.
-* Every aggregation introduce latency, event-time typically advances through the pipeline.
+* Every aggregation introduces latency, event-time typically advances through the pipeline.
 * Late data is inevitable for streaming pipelines.
 * Watermark handling is the most important feature of any streaming framework.

-I hope that you enjoy the first blog post in [stream processing](/categories/stream-processing/) series.
+I hope that you enjoy the first blog post in the [stream processing](/categories/stream-processing/) series.
-Let me know what do you think as a comment below.
+Let me know what you think as a comment below.

 Last but not least, I would like to thank [Piotr](https://www.linkedin.com/in/piotr-szczepanik-a4a2b92/) for the blog post review and hours of fruitful discussions.